-The best way to counter these types of issues is to simply talk to members of the community that are closest to your projects location.
+The best way to counter these types of issues is to simply talk to members of the community that is closest to the location of your project.
 For instance, if your group is planning on building a community garden near a city park, you may want to spend one Saturday afternoon at that park meeting some of the residents and asking them how they would like to see the project evolve.
 Through our years of outreach, we noticed that while many people are silent regarding community projects, most are very willing to share their input if asked.
-There is an almost predicable majority of those that respond to such questions that will also offer to lend their services in the cultivation of projects.
+There is an almost predictable majority of those that respond to such questions that will also offer to lend their services in the cultivation of projects.

 Respond to Feedback

-Sometimes, the response of communities can be under-whelming to say the least, and doesn’t provide much motivation to those seeking to impact it.
-While a positive response from members of your project’s community are great, we’ve found it functionally-beneficial to approach each new project with the understanding that we may be the only ones that ever get involved with it.
+Sometimes, the response of communities can be underwhelming to say the least and doesn’t provide much motivation to those seeking to impact it.
+While a positive response from members of your project’s community is great, we’ve found it functionally-beneficial to approach each new project with the understanding that we may be the only ones that ever get involved with it.
 Not only does this help one’s group focus on their own motivations for doing positive actions for a community, but it also helps shape the planning stages which can help increase the longevity of projects.
-For instance, if you assume no one will be watering your new community garden on a regular basis, you may account for solar powered water pump systems to help automate the gardens ability to survive a bit of negligence from the community.
-This is just a simple example, but illustrates the principle of hedging your groups goals to help achieve the greatest overall impact across the board.
+For instance, if you assume no one will be watering your new community garden on a regular basis, you may account for solar-powered water pump systems to help automate the gardens ability to survive a bit of negligence from the community.
+This is just a simple example but illustrates the principle of hedging your groups’ goals to help achieve the greatest overall impact across the board.